-An estimated 450 homes were threatened Friday as firefighters battling a 2,500-acre brush fire sparked by a vehicle fire northwest of Palm Springs braced for gusty winds in the fire area.
+An estimated 450 homes were threatened Friday as firefighters battling a 4,200-acre brush fire sparked by a vehicle fire northwest of Palm Springs contended with gusty winds within the fire area.

 The “Snow Fire” was reported about 2:40 p.m.
-Thursday in the 15000 block of Snow Creek Road and was 0% contained as of Friday morning, according to the Riverside County Fire Department.
+Thursday in the 15000 block of Snow Creek Road and was 5% contained as of Friday afternoon, according to the Riverside County Fire Department.

 Flames threatened about 450 homes in the Snow Creek and Windy Point communities, Cal Fire Capt.
 Fernando Herrera told City News Service.